-We represent clients concerning claims brought under the False Claims Act (FCA) and under the Georgia False Medicaid Claims Act (GFMCA).
-The FCA and the GFMCA allow a private citizen, commonly known as a “whistleblower”, to sue on behalf of the United States and/or the State of Georgia in order to recover damages as a result of fraud against the government.
+We represent whistleblowers who bring claims under the False Claims Act (FCA) and under the Georgia False Medicaid Claims Act (GFMCA).
+The FCA and the GFMCA allow a private citizen or company to sue on behalf of the United States and/or the State of Georgia in order to recover damages as a result of fraud against the government.
 Such suits by private citizens are also known as “qui tam” actions.
 Private citizens can potentially recover 15-30% of the recovery obtained by the United States and/or the State of Georgia.
 The defendant may also be liable for treble damages (three times the amount of the damages) and for penalties of $5,500 to $11,000 per fraudulent claim.
 The FCA and GFMCA also provide a cause of action to a private citizen for retaliation by an employer for the citizen’s lawful acts in the furtherance of the FCA and the GFMCA.

 In 2014, we represented one whistleblower in a case in which Amedisys, Inc., a home health provider, agreed to pay $150 million to the United States to settle allegations arising out of several filed cases concerning home health billings.
 This settlement is considered the largest home healthcare settlement in the history of the False Claims Act.